Dear Members,

 and Redressal) Act, 2013

-2023-2024, disclosure in relation of the Sexual Harassment of Women at workplace is as
+places.
+During 2024-2025, disclosure in relation of the Sexual Harassment of Women at

-No. of complaints disposed of during the FY-02
+No. of complaints disposed of during the FY-01 (One)

-No. of complaints pending as at the end of FY-NIL
+No. of complaints pending as at the end of FY-02 (Two)

 Details of proceedings pending under the Insolvency and Bankruptcy Code, 2016